LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 ![ image is not availiable ](https://github.com/ps-19/engineering-portal/blob/master/content/Building%20Your%20First%20Laravel%20App%20with%20Authentication/Laravel-auth-2.png "Laravel")
 # Logging Out

-For logging out of application for any user, the logout method can be used on the `Auth facade`.
-This will clear the authentication information in the user's session:
+Logging out process is simple in Laravel.
+For logging out of application for any user, the `logout` method can be used defined on the `Auth facade` class.
+This will clear the authentication related information of user in the current session:

 ```
 Auth::logout();
 ```

 # Migrations

+For Migration:
-The user migration files comes by default with a Laravel installation.
-Migrations are simply version-control for the database, allowing us to easily modify and share the application's database details.
-In Laravel, migrations are placed in the `database/migrations` directory.
-Each migration file name contains a timestamp which allows Laravel to determine the order of the migrations.
-Check the `database/migrations` directory and check migration files `(timestamp)_create_users_table.php` and `(timestamp)_create_password_resets_table.php` and may be others too.
-Now, run this command from your terminal:
+- **The user migration files comes by default with a Laravel installation.**
+- **Migrations are simply version-control for the database, allowing us to easily modify and share the application's database details.**
+- **In Laravel, migrations are placed in the `database/migrations` directory.**
+- **Each migration file name contains a timestamp which allows Laravel to determine the order of the migrations.**
+- **Check the `database/migrations` directory and check migration files `(timestamp)_create_users_table.php` and `(timestamp)_create_password_resets_table.php` and may be others too.**
+- **Now, run below command from your terminal:**

 ```
 php artisan migrate
 ```

-The `users` and `password_resets` table will be created on running command.
-The value will be assigned to this `DB_DATABASE` constant automatically.
+The `users` and `password_resets` table will be created on running th above command.
+The value will be assigned to this `DB_DATABASE` constant automatically according to the project info.

-***Useful Links and reference: [Youtube](https://www.google.co.in/imgres?imgurl=https%3A%2F%2Fi.ytimg.com%2Fvi%2FEU7PRmCpx-0%2Fmaxresdefault.jpg&imgrefurl=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DEU7PRmCpx-0&tbnid=SkQu8z3w3maGIM&vet=12ahUKEwj7gaff2rzzAhUHbysKHehMC6EQMyglegUIARCXAg..i&docid=dXivVnx-skQVFM&w=1280&h=720&q=Laravel&hl=en&authuser=0&ved=2ahUKEwj7gaff2rzzAhUHbysKHehMC6EQMyglegUIARCXAg), [Laravel Docs](https://laravel.com/docs/8.x/releases), [PHP](https://www.php.net/), [Wikipedia](https://en.wikipedia.org/wiki/Laravel) .
+***Useful Links and references: [Youtube](https://www.google.co.in/imgres?imgurl=https%3A%2F%2Fi.ytimg.com%2Fvi%2FEU7PRmCpx-0%2Fmaxresdefault.jpg&imgrefurl=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DEU7PRmCpx-0&tbnid=SkQu8z3w3maGIM&vet=12ahUKEwj7gaff2rzzAhUHbysKHehMC6EQMyglegUIARCXAg..i&docid=dXivVnx-skQVFM&w=1280&h=720&q=Laravel&hl=en&authuser=0&ved=2ahUKEwj7gaff2rzzAhUHbysKHehMC6EQMyglegUIARCXAg), [Laravel Docs](https://laravel.com/docs/8.x/releases), [PHP](https://www.php.net/), [Wikipedia](https://en.wikipedia.org/wiki/Laravel) .
 All image [source](https://www.google.co.in/search?q=Laravel&hl=en&authuser=0&tbm=isch&source=hp&biw=1366&bih=643&ei=K71mYavlDajY5OUP-OS04Ac&ved=0ahUKEwjrpvPfnsfzAhUoLLkGHXgyDXwQ4dUDCAY&uact=5&oq=Laravel&gs_lcp=CgNpbWcQAzIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQ6CAgAEIAEELEDOgsIABCABBCxAxCDAToECAAQA1DyBVjXEmDRFGgAcAB4AIABxAGIAYEJkgEDMC43mAEAoAEBqgELZ3dzLXdpei1pbWc&sclient=img).***